mahbubiftekhar/Swipe-2-Sort-Issues/README.md

 ![Swuoe 2 Sort](/ic_launcher_web.png)

-This repository will allow for users to report issues, I will reference them from the private repository which is currently for the code.
+This repository will allow for users to report issues, I will reference the issues from the private repository which is currently for the code.

 Feel free to create issues here for bugs and for suggested improvements.